 How to Learn Data Structures: Step-by-Step

-Learning data structures takes time, dedication, and practice.
-It’s important to understand how to use data structures conceptually, as well as knowing how to use and implement them.
-Here are five steps you can take to learn data structures:
+To learn data structures, you need time, dedication, and practice.
+It’s important to understand how to use data structures conceptually, as well as how to use and implement them.
+Here are five steps you can follow to learn data structures and algorithms:

-- Pick a programming language to use.
-While you can learn data structures conceptually, it might be easier to learn and understand data structures when used within a programming language.
-This can be a language you’re already familiar with, or you can start learning data structures while learning your first programming language.
-If you don’t already know a programming language, Python is always a good choice as your first.
-See Python Project Ideas for Beginners in 2020.
+While you can learn data structures conceptually, using a popular programming language is a much better way to learn data structures and algorithms.
+This can be a language you’re already familiar with, or you can start learning data structures at the same time as you’re learning your first programming language.
+If you don’t already know a programming language, Python is always a good choice as your first, and there are many great introductory Python courses.

 In-Person Instruction for Learning Data Structures

 Check your nearby community college or local university if you’re interested in learning data structures.
 College courses that teach data structures might be part of a degree program in computer science, but your local institution may also teach certified courses.
 Some schools might also provide courses as part of a professional development or continued learning program.